SocialSim

 Outcomes

-Overall our group produced or contributed to one poster presentation and four conference papers related to the SocialSim effort.
-It is worth mentioning that the work presented in (zhang2020) was selected for inclusion into a DARPA Information Innovation Office (I2O) briefing presented to the US Undersecretary of Defense for Research and Engineering in August in 2020.
+From our group’s perspective, the project led to one poster presentation and three conference papers related to the SocialSim effort.
+The work presented in (zhang2020), on predicting software vulnerability exploits from social media confabulations, was selected for inclusion in a DARPA Information Innovation Office briefing presented to the U.S. Under Secretary of Defense for Research and Engineering in August 2020.